AnuragMishra88/NewsaAdda/README.md

 # NewsAdda 📰

 NewsAdda is a responsive React news application that fetches live news headlines from various categories using the NewsAPI.
-To keep the API key secure and avoid CORS issues, this project uses a backend proxy server.

 ---